-Hypertension or high blood pressure is a condition where the force of the blood against the walls of the arteries in the body is too high.
+Hypertension, or high blood pressure, is a condition in which the force of the blood against the walls of the arteries in the body is too high.

 - a family history of high blood pressure

 - older age

 Managing these risk factors may help some people keep their blood pressure in the healthy range.

 White coat hypertension is high blood pressure that typically occurs only at the doctor’s office or other medical centers.
 It may relate to anxiety about healthcare visits.

 - people with a recent diagnosis of mild hypertension

 A person with masked hypertension will have a normal blood pressure reading at the doctor’s office but high blood pressure elsewhere.
 Factors that could contribute include mental stress at home, tobacco and alcohol use, and caffeine consumption.